 Household pets only; caged or on a leash not more than 6 feet.
 Certificate proof of rabies inoculation.
 Not allowed in bathing areas.
 For campers, if your site allows pets, there is a two-pet maximum.

-Trails Update: The Gorge Trail and all other trails are open.
+Trails Update: The Gorge Trail is closed for the season.
 Please contact 607-273-3440 for condition updates.

 Before your visit, please contact the park office for an updated status.